 'Drab Drabbers' (Gazet van Antwerpen, 5 July 1988).

 Mark Janssen is a Flemish comic artist.
-In the 1980s and 1990s he had a humorous adventure comic, 'Drab Drabbers', which ran in the Gazet van Antwerpen.
+From the late 1980s until the mid-1990s, he had a humorous adventure comic, 'Drab Drabbers', which ran in the Gazet van Antwerpen.
 He also illustrated the gag comic 'Komkommer en Kwel' (1996) for the magazine Blik, written by Danny De Haes.
-Since 1994 Janssen has created various propaganda comics to promote the political party Groen! in his hometown Lier during every election.
+Since 1994, Janssen has created various propaganda comics to promote the political party Groen! in his hometown of Lier.
+Mark Janssen should not be confused with fellow artists like the Antwerp sculptor Marc Janssens (b.
+1969), Dutch illustrator Mark Janssen (b.
+1974) or Dutch doctor-cartoonist Marc-Jan Janssen.
+And also not with Flemish actor Marc Janssen (1940-2017), Dutch historian Marc Jansen (b.
+1946), Belgian cyclocrosser Marc Janssens (b.
+1968), Epica guitarist Mark Jansen (b.
+1978) or Dutch footballer Mark Janssen (b.
+1992).

 Early life

-Janssen was born in either 1973 or 1974 in Lier.
-As a child he once won a first prize in a drawing contest.
-The ceremony was attended by prince Albert (the later king Albert II of Belgium).
-Janssen studied at the HoGent KASK and after graduation became a teacher at the secondary school Heilig Hart van Maria Berlaar.
-On 11 October 2010 Janssen was co-founder of the "Order of the Velvet Knight" ("Orde van de Fluwelen Ridder"), a mock knight order to celebrate the work of cartoonist GoT, who was also born in Lier.
+Mark Janssen was born in Lier in either 1971 or 1972 (a 1996 article in Blik mentioned him as 22 years old).
+As a child, he once won first prize in a drawing contest, of which the ceremony was attended by prince Albert (the later king Albert II of Belgium).
+Janssen studied at the HoGent KASK and after graduation, he became a teacher at the secondary school Heilig Hart van Maria Berlaar.
+On 11 October 2010, Janssen was co-founder of the "Order of the Velvet Knight" ("Orde van de Fluwelen Ridder"), a mock knight order to celebrate the work of cartoonist GoT, who also hailed from Lier.

 Drab Drabbers

-In the 1980s Janssen became a cartoonist for KIK, the youth supplement of Gazet van Antwerpen, where his humorous adventure comic series 'Drab Drabbers' ran until the mid-1990s.
-About 28 stories were serialized, written by "Theo & Marco", but never appeared in album.
-Janssen claimed the newspaper promised to have his stories published in book form by De Vlijt, but in the end his comic strip was simply cancelled.
+In the late 1980s, Janssen was a cartoonist for KIK, the youth supplement of Gazet van Antwerpen, where his humorous adventure comic series 'Drab Drabbers' ran until the mid-1990s.
+About 28 stories were serialized, written by "Theo & Marco", but never collected in book format.
+Janssen claimed that the editors promised to have their publishing company De Vlijt release the stories in album format, yet never actually did so.
+Instead, the series was canceled.

 Komkommer en Kwel

-Together with Danny De Haes - who wrote the scripts - Janssen made the gag comic 'Komkommer en Kwel' (1994-1996), which ran in Blik.
-The series starred two bumbling neighbours, a tall one (Komkommer) and a short one (Kwel).
-Their names are a pun on the expression "kommer en kwel", which was invented by Marten Toonder.
+Together with scriptwriter Danny De Haes, Janssen then made the gag comic 'Komkommer en Kwel' (1994-1996), which ran in the gossip magazine Blik.
+The series starred two bumbling neighbors, one tall (Komkommer), the other short (Kwel).
+Their names are a pun on the expression for hopeless misery, "kommer en kwel", invented by Marten Toonder.

 Propaganda comics for Groen